-The Truth Justice and Healing Council
+The Royal Commission and the Truth Justice and Healing Council

 Catholic Church in Australia's Commitment Statement

 The leaders of the Catholic Church in Australia in its submissions to the Royal Commission and in its communications with both the Catholic and broader communities have made a commitment recognising and acknowledging the crimes of the past and the devastating harm caused by child sexual abuse.

 In the statement Church leaders commit to repairing the past wrongs, listening to and hearing survivors, putting their needs first and doing everything possible to ensure a safer future for children.

 Read the Church’s Commitment statement to survivors of child sexual abuse and the broader community here

 The Activity Report describes the activities of the Council over the past two years to December 2014 as it has driven the Church’s reform agenda and led the Church in its response to the Royal Commission.